team-lorem/team-lorem-LoremTeamsProjectFront/README.md

-Short description of the project files
+Short description of the project files:

 ------------
 ├── .idea <- folder for PyCharm